dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   assignment, the property that every variable is eventually assigned a value before it is used.
-If false (the default) definite assignment rules are strictly checked (corresponding to legacy level 3); if true, checking corresponds to legacy level TODO.
+If false (the default) definite assignment rules are strictly checked (corresponding to legacy level 3); if true, checking corresponds to legacy level 2.
   The legacy option was `-definiteAssignment:<n>` with possible values
   * `0` - ignore definite-assignment rules; this mode is unsound and is for testing only.